• Skip to primary navigation

 When compared to hens, an adult male chicken, also known as a 'rooster,' is more likely to develop a higher activity level and an organic diet.

-Their way of life allows for significant changes, resulting in differences in even their flavor profiles.
+Their way of life allows for significant changes, resulting in differences in even their flavors.

 Rooster meat is typically much more stringy than chicken meat, though it becomes more stringy as the rooster ages.